cieslarmichal/faker-cxx/README.md

 faker-cxx is a modern C++20 open-source library for generating fake data for testing and development.

-Dependencies: GTest (as optional in progress).
+Dependencies: GTest (making Gtest as optional dependency in progress).

 ## 🎯 Goal